Comparing Workshop Types at the Highlights Foundation

 All of these details will be included in our program descriptions.

 If you’d like help picking the Highlights Foundation workshop or course that’s right for your situation, we are here to help.
-Sign up to talk with one of our Ambassadors for a conversation about your needs, and we’ll be happy to offer some guidance.
+Sign up to talk with an Ambassador for a conversation about your needs, and we’ll be happy to offer some guidance.